Daniel Mackinnon: Post-war life

 On 17 July 1823, at St George's Hanover Square, Daniel Mackinnon married Anne Jane Dent by bishop's license – she was the eldest daughter of the member of parliament for Poole, John Dent.
 In 1826, he purchased the majority in the Coldstream Guards which gave him the rank of full colonel in the British Army, and the command of the regiment to which he had been attached all his military life.

 King William IV had expressed a desire that every officer in command of a regiment should send some account of it to the War Office and Commander-in-Chief at Horse Guards.
 Colonel Mackinnon produced the account for his regiment, The Origin and Services of the Coldstream Guards, which was published in 1833.
+His library was sold at auction by Evans on 11 May 1820 in 243 lots, the anonymous catalogue entitled 'the choice and valuable library of a distinguished man of fashion'.
+A contemporary note on the copy of the catalogue at Cambridge University Library (shelfmark Munby.c.122(11)), ascribes the collection to Mackinnon.
 Mackinnon died at home on Hertford Street in Mayfair and is buried at Kensal Green Cemetery.